 For we know that if the earthly tent which is our house is torn down, we have a building from God, a house not made with hands, eternal in the heavens.2 Corinthians 5:1(NASB)

-The beginning of chapter 5 is closely linked with earlier chapters, where we are encouraged not to lose heart because of the inevitable suffering and pain we all experience in our fallen, dying bodies.
-We may be living in an earthen vessel - a frail and deteriorating human frame, but as believers, we have the indwelling Spirit of the eternal God in our heart and have received absolute assurance of our secure, heavenly destination.
+The beginning of 2 Corinthians chapter 5, is closely linked with earlier chapters where we are encouraged not to lose heart because of the inevitable suffering and pain we all experience in our fallen, dying bodies.
+We may be living in an earthen vessel - a frail and deteriorating human frame, but as believers we have the indwelling Spirit of the eternal God in our heart and have received absolute assurance of our secure, heavenly destination.

-In his earlier letter to the Corinthians, Paul set out a most comprehensive treatise on the resurrection of the body and life everlasting, for all who are positioned in Christ and one with Him.
-In this passage Paul contrasts our present condition with our future dwelling place... and encourages us not to lose heart, when encompassed about by persecution and pain, or when hard-pressed on every side.
+In his earlier letter to the Corinthians, Paul set out a most comprehensive treatise on the resurrection of the body and life everlasting for all who are positioned in Christ.
+In this passage, Paul contrasts our present condition with our future dwelling place... and encourages us not to lose heart when encompassed about by persecution and pain, or when hard-pressed on every side.

-The moment we are born we start a journey towards our death, and for the duration of this earthly life we inhabit a physical frame that marches on to an inevitable conclusion, for one day, we all must face death.
-Paul describes this as living in a temporary, earthly tent, which will one day be torn down... and as the previous chapter indicates, may be due to persecution or suffering inflicted on those who are saved.
+The moment we are born we start a journey towards our death, and for the duration of this earthly life we inhabit a physical frame that marches on to an inevitable conclusion, for one day we all must face death.
+Paul describes this as living in a temporary earthly tent which will one day be torn down... and as the previous chapter indicates, this may be due to persecution or suffering inflicted on those who are saved.

-As part of the old creation we were excluded from heavenly places... for flesh and blood cannot inherit the kingdom of God; nor does the perishable inherit the imperishable.
-But as new creatures in Christ we have the assurance of our bodily resurrection - a house in heaven, not made by hands - a dwelling-place that is not part of the old, fallen creation, but a perfect dwelling-place - that will live eternally with our heavenly Saviour.
+As part of the old creation, we were excluded from heavenly places... for flesh and blood cannot inherit the kingdom of God, nor does the perishable inherit the imperishable.
+But as new creatures in Christ we have the assurance of our bodily resurrection - a house in heaven, not made by hands - a dwelling-place that is not part of the old, fallen creation, but a perfect dwelling-place where will live eternally with our heavenly Saviour.